engonzal/ansible_role_letsencrypt_do/README.md

 ## Author Information

-This role was created in 2019 by Noe Gonzalez (<http://engonzal.com> and <https://buildahomelab.com>)
+This role was created on a saturday morning with a cup of coffee in 2019 by Noe Gonzalez (<http://engonzal.com> and <https://buildahomelab.com>)